 This seems like an obvious one, but in the early days of the stay-at-home order, some people thought it literally meant that you were unable to leave your house.
 All levels of government, however, say that residents are still encouraged to go outside as long as they're practicing safe social distancing measures (keeping at least six feet away from others is the big one to keep in mind).

-But you can’t engage in an indoor or outdoor public or private gathering, except with members of your own stay-at-home household.
+But you can’t engage in an indoor or outdoor public or private gathering (with the exception of religious services and public demonstrations), except with members of your own stay-at-home household.

 Walk, jog or run (and walk your dog)

 And if there’s not a suitable place in your neighborhood to so, the city says you and your household are permitted to go for a drive to someplace outside.
 You don’t specifically need to wear a mask while running, but if you’re going to be in a crowded area you should definitely bring one along.
 As for fido, both the city and county parks agencies list dog parks as being open, but with the caveat that they’re subject to closures.

 On Saturday, May 9 all trails in both L.A.
 County and the City of Los Angeles were allowed to reopen (with the exception of Runyon Canyon, which has since reopened).
 Long Beach and Pasadena, which both have their own health departments, have also reopened trails, including the popular Rose Bowl loop.

 But you must wear a mask in the trailhead parking lot, as well as on crowded stretches of the trail.
 Also, though all of the trails in the county can open, many are handled by different jurisdictions that may choose to keep certain trails closed or open with some restrictions; for example, Malibu Creek and Will Rogers have reduced parking.
 We suggest keeping up with the county’s reopening alerts to see precisely which parks and trails are open (and be prepared for temporary closures, as was the case with Eaton Canyon).